-BB's offers a Tex-Orleans spin on a Gulf Coast classic for those who are looking for something a little different.
+The best place to eat crawfish is in someone's backyard, but if your invitation got lost in the mail, you can also head to a number of classic Houston restaurants famous for their crawfish like The Boil House or The Crawfish Shack, where you can order your crawfish by the spice level: mild, medium, spicy, and more spicy.
+BB's is another restaurant that offers a Tex-Orleans spin on a Gulf Coast classic for those who are looking for something a little different.
 The crawfish are boiled with a unique blend of spices that has a little kick to it, with the option of adding more seasoning to the critters before you dive in.

 How Much to Order

-Ways to Enjoy It
+Ways to Cook It

 How to Peel It

-Step 1.
-Gently twist and pull the tail to separate it from the head.
+- Gently twist and pull the tail to separate it from the head.
 If you’re new to crawfish eating, you might want to start with the biggest crawfish on your platter until you get the hang of it, as bigger crawfish tend to be easier to peel.

-Step 2.
-Suck on the opening of the head.
+- Suck on the opening of the head.
 Don’t worry you won’t actually suck out brains.
 It’s just the broth from the crawfish pot, and it’s delicious.

-Step 3.
-Separate the exoskeleton by applying pressure with your thumbs on the first line of the crawfish’s underside right by the opening.
+- Separate the exoskeleton by applying pressure with your thumbs on the first line of the crawfish’s underside right by the opening.
 After it cracks, push the sides outward in both directions to completely separate.

-Step 4.
-Extract the meat.
+- Extract the meat.
 Once you crack open the exoskeleton, pinch the fin-like end of the tail, and gently pull out the meat from the other end with a twisting motion.

-Step 5.
-Devein the tail.
+- Devein the tail.
 More often than not, a nasty looking black or grayish line of goo can be found along the tail.
 Remove it by pressing your thumb down on one side of the vein and pushing it along the meat until the goo scrapes off.

-Step 6.
-Don't forget the claws.
+- Don't forget the claws.
 The larger crawfish, in particular, will also have meat in the claws.
 Pull the lower claw down and away with a twisting motion to get at the meat.